helium/HIP/0000-redefining-the-mobile-maker-approval-process.md

   - The MOBILE Maker and any of its affiliates have stopped advertising such devices for sale
   - The MOBILE Maker will produce records that document total sales volume so the amount of sales can be reconciled against devices onboarded.
 The foundation will then require the wallet be replenished so at the time of the audit, the Maker Escrow Wallet holds at least enough tokens so that all remaining devices that have not been onboarded may be onboarded.

-After the audit is complete, and the MOBILE Maker Escrow Wallet was funded to support the remaining onboards, the stake will be released no sooner than 60 calendar days after the above requirements were met.
-If new information should arise within the 60 days that wasn't disclosed during the initial audit, the Helium Foundation may request a new audit.
+After the audit is complete, and the MOBILE Maker Escrow Wallet was funded to support the remaining onboards, the slashing smart contract will be removed, and the stake will be released no sooner than 60 epochs after the above requirements were met.
+If new information should arise within the 60 epochs that wasn't disclosed during the initial audit, the Helium Foundation may request a new audit.

 ## Migration of MOBILE Maker Wallets to MOBILE Maker Escrow Wallets
 In instances where MOBILE Makers already have a pre-existing MOBILE Maker Wallet, they may continue to use that wallet for onboarding until the balance of DC is 0; however, a new MOBILE Maker Escrow Wallet must be created with the minimum wallet requirements noted above.